scalesim-project/scale-sim-v2/README.md

 ### Configuration file

 The configuration file is used to specify the architecture and run parameters for the simulations.
-The following shows a sample config file: **TODO: Update with latest image**
+The following shows a sample config file:

 ![sample config](https://github.com/scalesim-project/scale-sim-v2/blob/main/documentation/resources/config-file-example.png "sample config")